 The Board has evaluated the USEPA suggestions for corrections and whether amendments to identical-in-substance rules are needed.
 The Board considers and analyzes each USEPA request in a separate discussion below.
 Each discussion will include a determination whether amendments are necessary based on the USEPA-suggested correction.
-The Board will use the date of the earliest USEPA e-mail requesting corrections, December 18, 2013, as the target date for completion of these amendments.
-The projections of intermediate action dates are set forth in a separate discussion below.
+The Board has used the date of the earliest USEPA e-mail requesting corrections, December 18, 2013, as the target date for completion of these amendments.